-The Carrousel du Louvre is a favorite Paris shopping center among locals and visitors alike, and a great way to take a break from visiting the famed art collections at the eponymous museum.
+The Carrousel du Louvre is a favorite Paris shopping center among locals and visitors alike, and it offers a great way to take a break from visiting the famed art collections at the eponymous museum.

-Open 7 days a week, the upscale center features dozens of shops, a gourmet food court with over a dozen restaurants, and an elegant and airy setting.
+Open seven days a week, the upscale center features dozens of shops, a gourmet food court with over a dozen restaurants, and an elegant and airy setting.
 When you're looking for someplace to shop on Sundays in the city of light, the Carrousel makes a very good choice, irrespective of whether you're looking for new clothes, jewelry, books or a special gift to bring back on the plane.

-The Carrousel is also breathtaking from an architectural standpoint: the bottom section of the famous glass Pyramide du Louvre (Louvre Pyramid), designed by Chinese architect IM Pei, is visible from one wing of the shopping center.
+The Carrousel is also breathtaking from an architectural standpoint: the bottom section of the famous glass Pyramide du Louvre (Louvre Pyramid), designed by Chinese architect I.M.
+Pei, is visible from one wing of the shopping center.
 In addition, the Carrousel du Louvre includes an extensive exhibition space where major annual events like the Paris Photo exhibit are held.

 Location and Contact Information: